mitran27/edukit/README.md

 # edukit
-e-library, discussion forum,personal chat,blog,virtual classroom
+e-library, discussion forum,personal chat,blog,virtual classroom all in one place a new system of education

 https://eukitpsg.herokuapp.com/